jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

 Unlink a function form the `<Enter>`  key

 ####Other Keys
+You may also want to bind other keys to events.

 * `.bindKey(key, func)`
 Link the specified key to the specified function.